Cornell Faculty, Staff, and Students

-Angela Douglas, Entomology, is using CAC's Red Cloud and a consultant with expertise in metabolic modeling to develop a pipeline for deducing the mechanisms of symbiosis between insects and their microbial symbionts using transcriptomic data.
+Angela Douglas, Entomology, used CAC's Red Cloud and a consultant with expertise in metabolic modeling to develop a pipeline for deducing the mechanisms of symbiosis between insects and their microbial symbionts using transcriptomic data.

 Julio Giordano, Animal Science, is collaborating with CAC on a computerized model of a dairy farm that calculates and compares the economic value of dairy reproductive programs so that farmers can make informed decisions.

 Jena Hickey, former Natural Resources researcher, modeled Hudson River estuary climate and connectivity on Red Cloud.
 A ready-to-use Windows virtual machine image was built by CAC consultants.

 Denina Hospodsky, former Biological and Environmental Engineering Angenent Lab member, analyzed high throughput DNA sequencing data with Red Cloud in order to make microbial diversity assessments and assign phylogeny.